matn7/Google-Platform-Notes/gcp/GoogleCloud.md

     any temporary objects.
     - Uploading data to a temporary new object, composing it with the object you want to append to it, and delete the temporary object.
-- Compose object of smaller chunks using `gsutil`:
+- Compose an object of smaller chunks using `gsutil`:

 ```
 gsutil compose gs://example-bucket/component-obj-1